sparkfabrik/company-playbook/content/working-at-sparkfabrik/job-interviews.md

 ## Technical challenge

-Depending on your areas and level of proficiency, we may ask you to endure a technical challenge that can go from a few hours to a full day.
-The goal of the technical challenge is to see you at work in our environment.
+Depending on your areas and level of proficiency, we may ask you to endure a technical challenge.
+The main goal of this activity is to see you at work in our environment.

-The actual challenge may change: you may have to produce something with a given technology, analyze a problem and provide your observation, explain and comment on something you produced in your spare time, dismantle a messy requirement in a set of user stories, reproduce a diabolical visual with CSS, or such.

-No matter the challenge nature, you'll be assigned a mentor for it, so you know whom to talk to in case of need.

-During the challenge you'll have access to the internet, our team, our offices and all the devices, tools and boons you would reasonably get in your everyday job.
-It is not a school exam and there is not always a bar to pass.
-It is instead a sort of benchmark that will give us an idea about:
+Technical challenges here are not setup like school exams and there is not always a bar to skip.
+It is more of a benchmark that will give us an idea about:

 * How you jump onto problems and tackle them
 * How you face a healthy stress